 It means learning how to make savings – Amazon has dropped cloud prices 40-odd times in eight years of operation.
 Do IBM, Oracle and SAP want to follow Amazon down that path?

 It also scores because it doesn’t have any legacy.
-There is no existing business or customer contracts to protect.
+There are no existing business or customer contracts to protect.
 Apart from anything else, this means Amazon is quick to innovate, there’s nothing to lose from moving fast.
 And that’s scary for competitors.

 None of the would-be cloud giants can move without pain.
-In many cases the pain involves converting high-value, high-margin products and services into commodities.
+In many cases, the pain involves converting high-value, high-margin products and services into commodities.
 There’s no path around this, but it will make it harder for them to bite the bullet.

 Fourth, Cloud computing leaves little room for differentiation.
 IBM, Oracle, HP and SAP all think they can add value, perhaps they can do a little around the edges, but on the whole, customers aren’t willing to pay for it when the alternatives are almost as sophisticated, but an order of magnitude cheaper.